adamrehn/ue4-docker/README.md

 **Looking for a place to start?
 Interactive documentation is coming soon with step-by-step instructions.**

-This repository contains a set of Dockerfiles and an accompanying Python build script that allow you to build Docker images for Epic Games' [Unreal Engine 4](https://www.unrealengine.com/).
+The ue4-docker Python package contains a set of Dockerfiles and accompanying build infrastructure that allows you to build Docker images for Epic Games' [Unreal Engine 4](https://www.unrealengine.com/).
 Key features include:

 - Unreal Engine 4.19.0 and newer is supported.
 - Both Windows containers and Linux containers are supported.